Studies suggest that caryophyllene may help treat anxiety and depression.

 What are terps and why do they make a difference?

-Over 100 different terpenes have been identified in the cannabis plant, and every strain produces a unique terpene type and composition.
-The most fascinating characteristic of the family known as Terpene is their ability to interact synergistically with other compounds like cannabinoids, specifically cannabadiol – CBD.
+Over 100 different terpenes have been identified in the cannabis plant.
+Also, every strain produces a unique terpene type and composition.
+The most fascinating characteristic of the family known as Terpene is their ability to interact synergistically with other compounds like cannabinoids, specifically cannabidiol – CBD.

-Terpenes are fragrant essential oils secreted in differing concentrations in different cannabis strains alongside cannabinoids like CBD and THC.
-CBD and THC bind to cannabinoid receptors concentrated heavily in the body (CB2) and brain (CB1) respectively where non-psychoactive and psychoactive effects are produced.
+Basically, terpenes like Caryophyllene are fragrant essential oils.
+They are secreted in differing concentrations in different cannabis strains – alongside cannabinoids like CBD and THC.
+CBD and THC bind to cannabinoid receptors concentrated heavily in the body (CB2) and brain (CB1).
+And, this is where non-psychoactive and psychoactive effects are produced.

 Some terpenes also bind to these receptor sites and affect their chemical